 - 5. Aircraft airworthiness

 - 6. Adherence to operating limitations of aircraft

 - 7. Documents to be carried on board aircraft

 - 8. Flight manual to be carried on board

 - 9. Operational information and forms to be carried on board

 - 10. Operation of radio in aircraft

 - 11. Ground operation of aircraft

 - 12. Method of carriage of persons

 - 13. Flight instruction and testing

 - 14. Common language

 - 15. Information on emergency and survival equipment carried

 - 16. Storage of baggage and cargo

 - 17. Portable electronic devices

 - 18. Responsibility of pilot-in-command

 - 19. Prohibition of use of psychoactive substances

 - 20. Passenger briefing

-- 21. Use and preservation of flight recorders and records - 21A.
+- 20A.
+Duty to comply with COVID-19 directives - 21.
+Use and preservation of flight recorders and records - 21A.
 Disclosure and use of shielded information

 Division 2 - Operational procedures